Geoffrey sat inside the ambulance wrapped in a blanket, blandly watching the scene before him.

 At the motel, Geoffrey sat on the edge of the bed.
 He looked at the bare brick walls of the room, the surf print above the old TV, the Laminex bench and minibar.
 Two drinking glasses were wrapped in stiffened paper on the bench, next to a kettle whose cord was neatly wound into a donut.
 He wore a pair grey track suit pants that stopped at his shin, and a brown t-shirt.
 He’d been given a hoodie too, but didn’t need to put it on.

 He’d hung his own clothes on the pull-out string above the bath.
-The motel owner– a wiry bloke in shorts and checked shirt who had twenty-one years before he passed away in a deckchair beneath a melaleuca, his fishing rod beside him – had given him an old newspaper to scrunch up and insert into his shoes to help them dry off overnight.
+The motel owner– a wiry bloke in shorts and checked shirt – had given him an old newspaper to scrunch up and insert into his shoes to help them dry off overnight.
 Outside the rain still lashed the earth and all who inhabited it.

 He breathed in deeply, pulled back the starched white sheets and the mustard chenille bedspread and crawled in.
 He flinched when the graze on his knee rubbed on the sheet, and turned on his side to avoid the contact.
 The pillow was a bit low, but his body welcomed the opportunity to relax.
 He reached over and flicked off the bedside light.

-All he could do was two things: find out how to contact Lucy and get down to where Dave was hiding out, if indeed he was there.
+There were only two things he could do now: find out how to contact Lucy and get down to where Dave was hiding out, if indeed he was there.
 He hoped he was.
 He didn’t want to have suffered all this and not find his friend in his shack.